Introduction to Dependency Injection in Spring

 - Autowiring

-In Spring Terminology, Objects which act as the backbone of your application and are managed i.e., instantiation, configuration & assembled by the IoC Containers are referred to as Beans.
+In Spring Terminology, Objects that act as your application’s backbone and are managed, i.e., instantiation, Configuration & assembly by the IoC Containers, are referred to as Beans.

-Spring Framework helps us in providing a way to detect the relationship between the beans either by reading the XML Configuration file or by scanning the Java annotations at the time of booting up the application.
-This task is taken up by the IoC Container – Bean Factory which will create the objects & wire the dependencies.
-Since Spring Framework does this process automatically, it is referred to as Autowiring i.e., Automatic Wiring!
+Spring Framework helps us by providing a way to detect the relationship between the beans by reading the XML Configuration file or scanning the Java annotations when booting up the application.
+The IoC Container – Bean Factory takes up this task, which will create the objects & wire the dependencies.
+Since Spring Framework does this process automatically, it is called Autowiring, i.e., Automatic Wiring!

-With Java Annotation Configurations, beans are wired by using @Autowired annotation.
+With Java Annotation Configurations, developers wire beans by using the @Autowired annotation.

 As per Java Annotation Configuration, Dependency Injection can be performed in three different ways.
 They are as follows.